-Students receive comprehensive training to assist Pharmacists with prescription requests, manage inventory, maintain patient data and profiles, and communicate effectively with patients, suppliers and health care personnel.
-Students will learn to exercise critical-thinking, problem-solving, decision-making, and sound judgment.
+In the Pharmacy Assistant Program students receive comprehensive training to assist Pharmacists.
+Duties involve prescription requests, managing inventory, and maintaining patient data and profiles.
+In addition, communicating effectively with patients, suppliers and health care personnel is an important and an acquired skill.
+Furthermore, students practice critical-thinking, problem-solving, decision-making, and sound judgment techniques.

-Students are taught general concepts of pharmacology and the principles of drug action including pharmacokinetic, pharmacodynamic and toxicologic aspects and applications.
-Students also gain a working knowledge of the drugs used in the treatment of various diseases and disorders including drug classification, therapeutic effects, side/adverse effects, brand/generic names, dosage forms, routes of administration, commonly used dosage strengths and directions for use of these medications.
-Proper use of auxiliary labels is also covered.
+Throughout the program general concepts of pharmacology and the principles of drug action are studied.
+Topics include pharmacokinetic, pharmacodynamic and toxicologic aspects and applications.
+In addition, knowledge of drugs used in the treatment of various diseases and disorders are gained.
+For example, drug classification, therapeutic effects, side/adverse effects, brand/generic names, dosage forms, routes of administration, commonly used dosage strengths, directions for use of these medications and proper use of auxiliary labels.

 - Theory Length – 32 weeks